coding-with-saad/Learning_low_code_agentic-ai/Develpments/Example.md

 ### 💡 **In short**

 * **AI-driven development** is like having a smart assistant write and improve your code.
-* **Spec-driven development** is like building a house exactly from a blueprint — no changes allow
+* **Spec-driven development** is like building a house exactly from a blueprint — no changes allowed